+The Subordinate Voting Shares are traded on the Canadian Securities Exchange ("CSE") under the symbol "JUSH".
 The Subordinate Voting Shares are also traded on the United States Over the Counter Stock Market ("OTCQX") under the symbol "JUSHF".
-The following table sets forth trading information for the Subordinate Voting Shares for the periods indicated, as quoted on the OTCQX.
 Such over-the-counter market quotations reflect inter-dealer prices, without retail mark-up, mark-down or commission and may not necessarily represent actual transactions.